MikeMcQuaid/ESPCKML/README.md

 # ESPC KML
-Bookmarklet to overlay a KML file Edinburgh Solicitors Property Centre's maps.
+Bookmarklet to overlay a KML file on the Edinburgh Solicitors Property Centre's maps.

 (Work in progress)